 • You will launch into the Withlacoochee River, hook a left under the first bridge, and proceed to the Rainbow River.

-If you are boating up from the Withlacoochee River, you will go under two bridges.
+You will go under two bridges if you are boating up from the Withlacoochee River.
 The first has plenty of clearance; the second that connects to the Rainbow River is very low.
 Before you even attempt the second bridge, measure your boat height.
 It’s only about 9 feet maximum when water tables are low.
 We have to take our Bimini top down to fit under it.

 Rainbow Springs KP Hole